Where Everything Fights Everything

 The iPhone is ubiquitous; the Joker is mythological, embedded in humanity's collective psyche

-Fanbase devotion iphone Wins
+Fanbase devotion iPhone Wins

 iPhone